citp/privacy-policy-historical/f/fi/fin/findgift.com.md

 **What About Cookies?**

-  * Cookies are alphanumeric identifiers that we transfer to your cmputer's hard drive through your web browser to enable our system to recognize your browser and to provide features such as our Gift Registry, Gift Idea Bookmarks, Advanced Gift Finder, and our email reminder service.
+  * Cookies are alphanumeric identifiers that we transfer to your computer's hard drive through your web browser to enable our system to recognize your browser and to provide features such as our Gift Registry, Gift Idea Bookmarks, Advanced Gift Finder, and our email reminder service.
   * The "help" portion of the toolbar on most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
 However, cookies will allow you to take full advantage of some of FindGift.com's most useful features, and we recommend that you leave them on.